AlexMorrow239/AlexMorrow239/README.md

 ### Hi there 👋

 I am currently pursuing an M.S. in computer science and B.S.
-Data Ccience & AI simultaneously.
+Data Science & AI simultaneously.
 I will graduate from the University of Miami in 2027.